sunep-workshops/AAU-Mixed-Reality-Technology-23/README.md

 - make a github account if you don't have one already
 - Install github desktop and clone this repository (or another client if you have one that you prefer)
 - post questions as [issues](https://github.com/sunep-workshops/AAU-Mixed-Reality-Technology-23/issues)
 - Make a repository for your semester project and invite you group mates and supervisors to it.
+You just need one repository per group.

 ## Instructions before the first module on September 29
 ### Get a mouse!